magnars/optimus/README.md

 5. It returns a list of assets.

-6. The helpers in `optimus.assets` load files from a given directory on the classpath (normally in the `src/resources` directory).
-So in this case, the files are loaded from `src/resources/public/`.
+6. The helpers in `optimus.assets` load files from a given directory on the classpath (normally in the `resources` directory).
+So in this case, the files are loaded from `resources/public/`.

 7. The name of this bundle is `styles.css`.